Rising-Cloud-Examples/bp-python-task/README.md

 when you pass a folder as the input as well.
 In this case, the entirety of the input folder structure will be mimicked into the specified output folder, allowing you to track all the responses your task gives.
-   - This will automatically shutdown the container after it has finished processing.
+   - The run command will automatically shutdown the container after it has finished processing.
 If you would like to leave it detached, pass the `--detach` flag.
    - If the local container is already running because you previously ran the run command with the `--detach` flag or you used the `local start` command, it will not be restarted when using this command.